 - Final Note: This field does not sync to QuickBooks

 The Master button opens up additional details about the item.
-This is a snapshot of the Item Master in the Items Module and provides a number of item details in a popover window.
+This is a snapshot of the Item Master in the Items Module and provides several item details in a popover window.
 Keep in mind that changing details in this popover window DOES change the item master in the Items Module.
 There is also a button in the popover where you can open the Item Master details in a new window.
-A red Master button indicates that the item has not yet been synced to QuickBooks.
-This is only an issue when syncing POs and PO Receipts and you will be prompted to sync the item when you try to sync the PO.
+A red Master button indicates that the item has not been synced to QuickBooks.
+This is only an issue when syncing POs and PO Receipts, and you will be prompted to sync the item when you try to sync the PO.

-The Options button is where you can set an item as back-ordered.
-When you check the Back Ordered box, you will be prompted to enter the Expected Date when the back-ordered product will be received.
+The Options button is where you can mark that an item is back-ordered.
+When you check the Back Ordered box, you will be prompted to enter the Expected Date when the vendor expects the product to arrive at your store.
 You can also enter notes to help the future you and any other team members know why the item was back-ordered.
 Checking this box also flags the PO line and the Purchase Order itself as back-ordered.
 Note: When a Purchase order is printed or converted to a PDF, the description line of any back-ordered item will show “Back Ordered – Expected XX/XX/XXXX”

 Directly under the Options button is a Reference button that indicates where the product request came from (Invoice, Sales Order, Project, Work Order, or Stock).
 The button will be one of two colors; blue (indicating a specific inventory location has been designated for receiving) or the standard olive green.